Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 Another gesture, and they moved on from Hell to a comparatively nearby system, just a few hundred light years away. "...Doesn’t have a name, technic’ly.
 Over at Mrwrki they wanna call it *‘Mordor’* so I guess if you wanna call it that you can."

-The Humans chuckled, but Tooko was left confused. *"‘Mordor,’* My Father?"
+The Humans chuckled, but Tooko was left confused. "*‘Mordor,’* My Father?"

 "It’s from a Human epic, kinda like Nerru when he went across the sea."